Werner Krauss (academic): After the war

 On his release Krauss made his way back to Marburg, where in 1945 or 1946 he finally received the professorship which the university had felt unable to confer on him during the Nazi years.
 In 1945 he was one of four co-founders of the influential but short-lived monthly publication, Die Wandlung.
 He also sat on the committee responsible for denazification of his fellow professors at Marburg.
 The next year, in 1947, he accepted an invitation to take a professorship in Romance Philology at the Philology-History department of the Philosophy faculty at Leipzig University, where according to one source he expected "a more consistent antifascism".

 Post-war Germany to the west of its new frontier with Poland had been divided in 1945 into four military zones of occupation, and the relocation from Marburg to Leipzig involved a move from the US occupation zone to the Soviet occupation zone, a distinction which gained significance during the later 1940s as the Soviet zone became increasingly separated politically from the other three.

 Shortly after the war Krauss also joined the Communist Party.
 In a letter dated 19 February 1946 he was appointed the party's representative on the newly launched Consultative Regional Committee (Greater Hessen), intended by the occupiers as a precursor to the Landtag of Hesse (regional legislative assembly) which would accompany the re-establishment of a democratic political structure.
 However, on 15 May 1946 he resigned his seat on the committee in favour of Jo Mihaly.

 The territory administered as the Soviet occupation zone was relaunched in October 1949 as the Soviet sponsored German Democratic Republic (East Germany), a one-party state governed by the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) which had been created for the purpose in April 1946.
 Krauss switched his own party membership to the SED in 1947.
 In February 1948 Werner Krauss was one of four people identified as "intellectuals" and inducted into the new party's steering committee, precursor to its powerful Central Committee, of which he remained a member till 1951.
 The focus of his career nevertheless remained firmly in the academic world.
 He became a member of the Saxony Academy of Sciences ("Sächsische Akademie der Wissenschaften") in 1949, and in 1951 took a professorship with a teaching chair at the Humboldt University of Berlin.

 His work concentrated increasingly on the French Enlightenment.
-In 1955, under the auspices of the German Academy of Sciences, he set up a working group on the history of the French and German Enlightenment, and research on these themes would be at the centre of his working life even after he moved permanently to Berlin in 1961, till his retirement in 1965.
+In 1955, under the auspices of the German Academy of Sciences, he set up a working group on the history of the French and German Enlightenments, and research on these themes would be at the centre of his working life even after he moved permanently to Berlin in 1961, till his retirement in 1965.